May 25, 2026 · AI

 The next 12 to 18 months will see the AI tool market in social split into two camps.
 The cheap-inference camp, products built on DeepSeek-class models, will ship features at a velocity subsidized incumbents can’t match: per-platform post variations, AI-rewritten captions for every audience segment, automated alt-text and hashtags, AI-generated thumbnail variations, on-the-fly translation across global audiences.
 Expect creator-focused and SMB-focused tools to consolidate around these capabilities first, because that’s the most price-sensitive buyer pool.

 The premium-inference camp will lean harder on differentiation that justifies higher rates: brand-safety reasoning, deeper multi-modal analysis, agentic workflows that act with autonomy on your accounts.
-Both camps will pull from the same source data, your social profiles, your posting cadence, your engagement history, your link footprint.
+Both camps will pull from the same source data, your profiles, your posting cadence, your engagement history, your link footprint.

 On the consumer side, expect AI-powered discovery to leak out of standalone chat tools and into the social platforms themselves.
 TikTok’s AI search, Instagram’s Meta AI, X’s Grok, and LinkedIn’s AI assistant all run inference on every query.
 Cheaper inference means more queries get the full AI treatment, more sessions end in an AI-generated recommendation, and more of the discovery funnel happens before a user ever taps a profile.